chicolucio/truth-table-generator/README.md

 +-----+-----+-----+
 ```

-A second list of strings can be parsed with propositional expressions created
+A second list of strings can be passed with propositional expressions created
 with logical operators.

 ```python